Curvature fluctuations of fluid vesicles reveal hydrodynamic dissipation within the bilayer: Flickering spectroscopy: theoretical basis

 Eq.\ (\ref{segment-MSD-2}) leads to two ``short time" regimes, a solvent viscosity dominated regime that is followed by a membrane viscosity dominated regime.
 We find

 Importantly, $\frac{\tau_R}{t^{*}}\approx \chi_s^4$, which allows for a very wide membrane viscosity dominated regime if $\chi_s\gg 1$.

-\subsection{Dynamic Structure Factor}
+\subsubsection{Dynamic Structure Factor}

-Since for unilamellar vesicles within the radius range $R\sim 20-50$ nm, on which most NSE experiments are performed, additional finite size and spherical geometry effects might be important, we limit the discussion below to large or giant unilamellar vesicles, where $R$ is in the range of a few hundreds of nm to $~1\mu$m.
+Following Refs. \cite{Zilman-Granek:1996, Watson:2011,Zilman-Granek:2002,Granek:EPJE}, the membrane segment MSD controls the DSF relaxation.
+Excluding the effect of center-of-mass diffusion, which comes in the form of a multiplying factor, and for polydisperse and (sufficiently) large vesicles -- as described in detail in Ref. \cite{Granek:EPJE} -- the main DSF relaxation is well captured by

-Following Refs.\cite{Zilman-Granek:1996, Zilman-Granek:2002}, the membrane segment MSD controls the DSF relaxation.
-Excluding the effect of center-of-mass diffusion, which comes in the form of a multiplying factor, the main DSF relaxation is well captured by $S(k,t)\sim \text{Exp}[-\frac{k^2}{2}\langle (\Delta u(t))^{2}\rangle]$.
-It follows that in principle the Zilman-Granek (ZG), bulk viscosity dominated, decay, should be followed by a new, membrane viscosity dominated, decay, as follows
+{{$\langle (\Delta h(t))^{2}\rangle$ is calculated above, for the case of a membrane with relaxed lipid density.
+Our analysis of the fluctuations of a quasi-spherical vesicles shows that}} in principle the Zilman-Granek (ZG), i.e., bulk viscosity dominated, decay, should be followed by a new, membrane viscosity dominated, decay, as follows

 where $\Gamma^{(b)}_k$ is the ZG relaxation rate (possibly with $\tilde\kappa$ replacing $\kappa$ \cite{Watson:2011}), and the new, membrane viscosity controlled, relaxation rate, is given by